-If you live in Powdersville, Simpsonville, or other surrounding communities including Pelzer, SC, let the skilled Tylan Creek Family Dentistry team help you achieve and maintain a healthy, beautiful smile.
+Let the skilled Tylan Creek Family Dentistry team help you achieve and maintain a healthy, beautiful smile with preventive dentistry in Simipsonville, SC.
 We offer a wide array of general and preventive dentistry services to keep patients’ smiles healthy from age 1 to 100.
-Contact our knowledgeable team to find out more or schedule an appointment for your family in one of our two convenient, family-friendly office locations.
+Contact our knowledgeable team to find out more or schedule an appointment for your family in one of our three convenient, family-friendly dental office locations.

 Dental checkups and cleanings every six months at Tylan Creek Family Dentistry are essential to keep smiles healthy.
 During every dental checkup, we carefully examine the visible portions of smiles and the underlying supportive structures.
 This includes a combination of visual and tactile examination and diagnostic x-rays.
 The thorough examinations are used to screen for common oral health issues including tooth decay, gum disease, temporomandibular joint dysfunction (TMD), teeth grinding or clenching (bruxism), and oral cancer.
 Following your examination, one of our hygienists will carefully remove plaque and tartar buildup from the surfaces of teeth, and make recommendations for at-home hygiene products and care techniques.
 Finally, you’ll sit down face-to-face with one of our skilled dentists, to discuss the results of your examination.
 We’re happy to answer questions you have throughout your appointment, but it may be easiest to ask at this point.
 Then, we’ll partner with you to create an ongoing treatment plan to ensure your optimal oral health.